k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: Introduction

 \claim Let $(M,I,J,K)$ be a hyperk\"ahler manifold, and $Z\subset (M,I)$ be a complex subvariety.
 Then $Z$ is absolutely trianalytic if and only if its fundamental class is $G$-invariant, where $G$ is a maximal Mumford-Tate group of $M$.
 In particular, $Z$ is absolutely trianalytic when $(M,I)$ is Mumford-Tate generic.

 {\bf Proof:} This statement follows from the definitions (\cite[Claim 4.4]{_V:cohe_K3_}). \endproof

 Clearly, the set of absolutely trianalytic subvarieties does not change if one passes from one complex structure in a twistor family $S$ to another complex structure in $S$.
 On the other hand, any two complex structures in the same component of $\Teich$ can be connected by a sequence of twistor families (\cite{_Verbitsky:coho_announce_}).
-This can be used to prove the following theorem.
+This means that the set of absolutely trianalytic subvarieties in $(M, I)$ is determined by the connected component of $\Teich$ where $I$ lies.